bradcush/stuff/README.md

 ### sudo

 Links might need to be created in directories that only the root user has access to for certain systems.
-You might need to run `sudo stuff` if you see errors due to "Permission denied".
+You might need to run `sudo stuff ...` if you see errors due to "Permission denied".

 ### Restrictions

 - Symlinking protected directories requires `sudo`
 - Commands must be run in the project root
 - Unlinking requires a valid existing link
-- Support for mapping is incomplete
+- Support for mapping is implemented

 ## Documentation

 I've tried to make things as intuitive as I can with sane defaults.
 All documentation related to usage is included in the tool itself which can be accessed through the `--help` flag corresponding to optional commands.
+Specific use cases or more detailed recommendations are covered in the Markdown.

+## Support

+The goal is that stuff will be available on most systems but for now I've only developed and tested locally using Linux and specifically Arch Linux.
+It may or may not work on other distributions of Linux for now.

+## C language

+This project is meant to be written mostly in C, a good choice for systems programming over many decades.
+While other, newer languages are suitable like Zig or Rust, I've chosen C for the simple fact that it's fast and I just want to experience writing a robust command-line tool with it.

 ## Architecture